NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 Create a donut shape.
 The inner and outer radius are specified from the default values, from the attribute table, or expression.
 If the inner radius is 0 then a solid circle is drawn. **Number of drawing segments** defines how many line segments it uses to create the circle.
 A larger value will produce a smoother circle, but will take more time to draw.

-### Arc wedge

-In essence this takes a wedge of a donut shape.
-The parameters are similar to **Pie wedge** and **Donut**.

-### Polygon

-Create an N-sided polygon centered on the vector point.
-The vertices of the polygon lie on a circle of the default radius.

-### Star

-Create an N-pointed star with the outer vertices located on a circle defined by the outer radius.
-The inner vertices are located along the circle defined by the inner radius.
-One of the radius' can be negative which gives an interesting shape.

 ### Ellipse Rose

 Create an N-petal rose.
 The distance from the center to the outer petals are defined by the radius.

+### Epicycloid

+Create an N-leafed epicycloid.
+The distance from the center to the outer edge is defined by the radius.

+### Gear

+Create an N-toothed shape that look like a gear.

+### Heart

+Create a mathematical heart which fits within the circle defined by its radius.

 ### Hypocycloid

 Create an N-pointed hypocycloid.
 A hypocycloid is defined as the curve traced by a point on the circumference of a circle that is rolling on the interior of another circle.
 The distance from the center to the outer cusps are defined by the radius.

+### Pie Wedge

+If **Azimuth mode** it is set to *Use beginning and ending azimuths*, then the pie wedge focal point starts at the point layer's geometry extending out to the specified radius.
+It starts at the **Starting azimuth** going in a clockwise direction to the **Ending azimuth**.
+If **Azimuth mode** is set to *Use center azimuth and width*, then a center azimuth is specified which becomes the center of the pie wedge with an arc length of **Azimuth width**.
+The pie wedge can either be defined from the point vector layer and the selected parameters or the override to the right allows selection of an attribute to derive the values or an expression. **Drawing segments** is the number of line segments that would be used to draw a full circle.
+A wedge will use a proportionally smaller number of segments.
+Making this larger will give smoother results, but will be slower rendering the shapes.
+If the azimuth width is 360 degrees, the a donut is created.

 ### Polyfoil

 Create an N-leafed polyfoil.
 The distance from the center to the outer leafs are defined by the radius.

-### Epicycloid
+### Polygon

-Create an N-leafed epicycloid.
-The distance from the center to the outer edge is defined by the radius.
+Create an N-sided polygon centered on the vector point.
+The vertices of the polygon lie on a circle of the default radius.

-### Heart

-Create a mathematical heart which fits within the circle defined by its radius.

 ### Radial lines

 Create N-radial lines equally spaced around the point starting from the inner radius and extending out to the outer radius.

+### Rings with radial lines

+Create N-rings around a point.
+The number or rings, inner ring radius and distance between rings can be specified from the dialog box or from parameters in each feature.
+N-radial lines can be drawn from the center point to the outer ring.

-### Gear
+### Star

-Create an N-toothed shape that look like a gear.
+Create an N-pointed star with the outer vertices located on a circle defined by the outer radius.
+The inner vertices are located along the circle defined by the inner radius.
+One of the radius' can be negative which gives an interesting shape.

 ## <a name="interactive-shapes"></a> <img src="images/concentricrings.png" width="24"> Interactive Geodesic Shapes